-Planning for Community Growth & Resilience
+Planning for Resilience in Community Development

-By providing an avenue to educate the public on the value of community planning and honoring its achievements, Planning Month advocates for the profession and encourages us to actively participate in shaping the places we live, work, and play.
+By providing an avenue to educate the public on the value of community planning and honoring its achievements, National Community Planning Month advocates for the profession and encourages us to actively participate in shaping the places we live, work, and play.

 So what drives our talented planning team?
 From what they enjoy to the challenges they face, the answers might surprise you.
 Here’s what they have to say: